 - Other health conditions that can cause diarrhea in cats include bacterial infections, viral infections, and infections with protozoal organisms such as Giardia.

 - Dietary sensitivities and dietary imbalances may cause diarrhea.

 - Inflammatory bowel disease and a lack of digestive enzymes can lead to diarrhea in cats.

 - Treatment for diarrhea should not be attempted at home.
 Always talk with your veterinarian to ensure your cat receives proper treatment.

-- Over the counter medications and so-called ‘natural’ substances used by humans with diarrhea may actually be toxic or dangerous for your cat.
+- Over-the-counter medications and so-called ‘natural’ substances used by humans with diarrhea may be toxic or dangerous for your cat.

 - Your veterinarian will need to work through a list of possible causes by examining your cat and pursuing various diagnostic tests.
 The earlier that this process is started, the better the outcome for your cat.